rstudio/gt/tests/testthat/_snaps/as_word.md

-# word ooxlm can be generated from gt object
+# word ooxml can be generated from gt object

     Code
       .